Using the STAC Specification#

 ]

-If the current resource has itself a DOI, this may be specified either in the property sci:doi
+If the current resource has itself a DOI, this may be specified either in the property sci:doi, or as a hyperlink in an item link with role cite-as.

 "properties": {